-Sales Price \$
+Sales Price 38 33 \$

 Original Superior Lien(s) Payoff Amount(s) (-) \$

-Any reasonable and customary sales expenses paid by the Borrower in (-) \$

-connection with the sale (Closing costs)
+Any reasonable and customary sales expenses paid by the Borrower in connection with the sale (Closing costs) \$

 Net proceeds \$

-HOME Loan or Grant Prorated Dollar Amount (-) \$
+HOME Loan or Grant Prorated Dollar Amount \$

-Equity to Borrower/Seller = \$
+Equity to Borrower/Seller \$

-Other than the actual sale of the property, if the homebuyer or homeowner breaches the terms and if the net proceeds of the sale are insufficient to recapture the full amount due at sale (the entire direct HOME subsidy or the reduced amount of the direct HOME subsidy), the City will recapture all net proceeds (up to what is owed).
+Other than the actual sale of the property, if the homebuyer or homeowner breaches the terms and if the net proceeds of the sale are insufficient to recapture the full amount due at sale (the entire direct HOME subsidy), the City will recapture all net proceeds (up to what is owed).
 The City is not required to repay the difference between the reduced direct HOME subsidy due and the amount the City is able to recapture from available net proceeds.